 How To Use Blendtec As A Food Processor

-What’s Better: Using A Blendtec Or Having A Separate Food Processor?
+Which Is Better – Blendtec Or A Separate Food Processor?

 Of course, this is solely a matter of preference on how well you’ll like your foods prepared.

-Here are some of the advantages and disadvantages –
+Here are some of the advantages and disadvantages of using Blendtec vs food processor –

 Pros Of Using A Blendtec